Femicide in Latin America: Brazil

 Femicide in Brazil was recognized in 2015 after legislation was passed to increase women's protections and provide harsher punishments for perpetrators.
-At that time, femicide rates were the fifth highest in the world and 15 women were being murdered daily.
+At that time, femicide rates were the fifth highest in the world and 15 women were murdered daily.
 Between 2018 and 2020, femicide numbers rose from 1,229 to 1,330 to 1,350, maintaining a proportion of 1.2 women out of 100,000 murdered on average.
 In Brazil, women of color are disproportionately affected by gendered crimes; Balanço Ligue 180 statistics show that 60% of women that are victims of violence are black.
 The percentage increases to 68.8% when looking at the rates of homicides against women.
 Further, the Mapa de Violencia showed that femicide rates among white women fell from 2003 to 2013 and increased for black women in this same period.